ggebbie/WaterMassesByTMI/README.md

 5. Make any necessary changes to the configuration file at `WaterMassesByTMI/scripts/config_watermasses.jl`.
 Here you can specify the input file name and the TMI version.

-6. Put a data file (CSV format) into the data directory at `WaterMassesByTMI/data`.
+6. Put a data file (currently requires xlsx format) into the data directory at `WaterMassesByTMI/data`.

-7. Run it.
+7. Run it interactively (or run it in batch mode in 8.)

+8. Or run it in batch mode.

 ## More information